cbott/RemoteNote/README.md

 ## To Do
-Next up is power management improvements.
-Will try to make use of the "Arduino Low Power" library for more efficient sleeps
+- Power management improvements i.e. "Arduino Low Power" library for more efficient sleeps
+- More configuration options such as text size, position
+- Cleanup, including eliminating serial prints and better error handling